muhammad-tamim/css-notes/README.md

 ```

 ### 14.5.
 Fixed:

-The position: fixed are the same but it gives her space to other and follow the position to her parent.
+The position: fixed property allows an element to “fixed” to the viewport, not its parent container when scrolling

 ![](./assets/images/fixed2.gif)